espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

     ulp_embed_binary(${ulp_app_name} "${ulp_sources}" "${ulp_exp_dep_srcs}")

  The first argument to ``ulp_embed_binary`` specifies the ULP binary name.
 The name specified here will also be used by other generated artifacts such as the ELF file, map file, header file and linker export file.
 The second argument specifies the ULP source files.
 Finally, the third argument specifies the list of component source files which include the header file to be generated.
 This list is needed to build the dependencies correctly and ensure that the generated header file will be created before any of these files are compiled.
- See section below for the concept of generated header files for ULP applications.
+See the section below for the concept of generated header files for ULP applications.

-3. Build the application as usual (e.g. `idf.py app`)
+3. Build the application as usual (e.g. `idf.py app`).

    Inside, the build system will take the following steps to build ULP program: